 - The Texas Administrative Code Rule 97.64 states that enrolled students may not participate in course work activities, including direct patient contact, until full vaccination series have been completed.

 - Titers for MMR, Varicella, and Hepatitis B are required to be on file in the student’s record prior to the end of the first semester of the ADN program.

 - Applicants must pass the drug screen and background check to be considered for admission and progression into the program.

 Evidence of physical and emotional fitness upon admission and throughout the program is expected and is subject to review by the ADN department and medical opinions or policy of hospital/agencies that are used as extended campus sites for assigned educational experiences.

-A physical examination must be passed prior to entry into the ADN program after a student has been selected and accepted into the program.
-Physical exams may be scheduled with a private physician/nurse practitioner/physician assistant utilizing the forms issued by the ADN program upon acceptance.
-The physical examination must demonstrate that the student is physically and emotionally fit to meet all requirements of direct patient care without any limitations and be free from all communicable diseases.
+After the College selects and accepts a student into the program, the student must pass a physical examination prior to entry into the ADN program.
+Students may schedule physical exams with a private physician/nurse practitioner/physician assistant utilizing the forms issued by the ADN program upon acceptance.
+The physical examination must demonstrate that the student is physically and emotionally fit to meet all requirements of direct patient care without any limitations and is free from all communicable diseases.